Quadrubo/filament-model-settings/README.md

 ## Usage

 You should start by setting up your eloquent model.
-You should read the [Instructions](https://github.com/glorand/laravel-model-settings#update_models) of the `glorand/laravel-model-settings` to find out how to do this.
+**Important:** You should read the [Instructions](https://github.com/glorand/laravel-model-settings#update_models) of the `glorand/laravel-model-settings` to find out how to do this.

 Then you can start by generating a settings page.